Basic Military Terms Civilians Should Know

 The military has it’s own vocabulary.
 Terminology and slang are common in different parts of the U.S. and other areas of life, such as the business and sports world.
 This is especially the case in the U.S. military, where each branch has its own unique phrases.

 Servicemembers need to be expedient and precise when talking to each other, which necessitates using slang words and unique terminology.
 Newcomers to the military often feel like they’re learning a new language when they start to pick up on military speak.

 Some military terms are self-explanatory, while others are more cryptic.
-Empire Resume will give a run-down of military terms civilians should know, including phrases and slang that have been around for a while and others that originated during the wars in Iraq and Afghanistan.
+We’lll give you a run-down of military terms civilians should know, including phrases and slang that have been around for a while and others that originated during the wars in Iraq and Afghanistan.

 Certain awards and medals demand respect from others, but not all of them.
 In the military, it’s easy to identify someone as a “teacher’s pet” by the number of lesser awards they have that are common among lower ranks.